 “Everybody would be happier with a goat,” Greenwood says.
 “I need to get some goats now.”

 If you can’t join Team NPF for cycling, running, walking or an exciting Pstamp Out evening, you can create your own DIY event.
-We can help.
+You can even participate in NPF events virtually.
 Sorry, we don’t rent goats.

 Photo: Denise Cerniglia